cli-tools/calibre/README.md

   *Update*: This seems to be a Sqlite related issue.
 By ignoring create/delete events on `*.db-journal` files this bug should be avoided.

+  *Update 2*: This is related to a fs probe.
+INOTIFY(7) says that Calibre creates a temporary file called `calibre_test_case_sensitivity.txt` in the library directory.

 ## Setup Calibre users

 Run the interactive `manage-users` admin service.